-- 4.3.1 We will only place children in AP which is a registered provider and has been quality assured.
-MCC advise that schools should only use AP that has been judged by Ofsted to be Good or better. - 4.3.2.
+- 4.3.1 We will only place children in AP which is a registered provider and has been quality assured e.g. is on the MCC approved provider list or has been judged by Ofsted to be Good or better. - 4.3.2.
 Children who require access to AP will have a personalised learning plan designed to meet their needs.
-Their attendance will be monitored by us in accordance with the School Register Regulations.
-Our DSL will work together with the DSL at the AP to ensure that any safeguarding concerns are followed up appropriately.
+Our DSL will work together with the DSL at the AP to ensure effective sharing of information and that any safeguarding concerns are followed up appropriately.